ncgeib/benchmark-ffts/README.md

 ```

 ## Results
-I looked at the results of NumPy 1.13.3, SciPy and pyfftw.
-Additionally I created a version of NumPy with correct constants and a more accurate calculation of the twiddle factors.
-One version calculated the twiddle factors in double precision (`numpy-fixed-double`) and one in extended precision (`numpy-fixed-long`).
+I looked at the results of NumPy 1.15.0, SciPy and pyfftw.
+Additionally I created a version of NumPy with the proposed pocketfft library (see PR at https://github.com/numpy/numpy/pull/11888) and included it under the label 'numpy-pocketfft'.

 [Complex FFT Accuracy](result_plots/accuracy_complex.png)
 [Real FFT Accuracy](result_plots/accuracy_real.png)